-Janakamma is constructing a house.
+Mrs. John is constructing a house.
 She needs sand and enquired about prices.
 The supplier informed her that two tractor loads of sand costs Rs.
-4000/- and one lorry load of sand costs about Rs.
+4000/-and one lorry load of sand costs about Rs.
 4000/-.

-- Which deal is cheaper for Janakamma?
-A lorry load or two tractor loads of sand? - How can you decide which load has more quantity of sand?
+- Which deal is cheaper for Mrs.John?
+A lorry load or too tractor loads of sand? - How can you decide which load has more quantity of sand?

-To decide the volume of sand contained either in a lorry or tractor, we need to know the volume of the body of lorry as well as that of the body of tractor.
+To decide the quantity contained either in a lorry or tractor, we need to know the volume of the body of lorry as well as that of the body of tractor.